dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 typora-root-url: ..\..\img
 ---

-[TODO]: rename to Hardware-Based Sampling?

-## Processor Event-Based Sampling {#sec:secPEBS}
+## Hardware-Based Sampling

-The Processor Event-Based Sampling (PEBS) is another very useful feature in CPUs that provides many different ways to enhance performance analysis.
-Similar to Last Branch Record (see [@sec:lbr]), PEBS is used while profiling the program to capture additional data with every collected sample.
-In Intel processors, the PEBS feature was introduced in NetBurst microarchitecture.
+Hardware-Based Sampling is another useful set of features in modern CPUs to enhance performance analysis.
+Since CPU vendors approach performance monitoring in different ways, those capabilities vary in not only how they are called but also what you can do with them.
+In Intel processors, it is called Processor Event-Based Sampling (PEBS), first introduced in NetBurst microarchitecture.
 A similar feature on AMD processors is called Instruction Based Sampling (IBS) and is available starting with the Family 10h generation of cores (code-named "Barcelona" and "Shanghai").
+Next we will discuss those features in more details, including their similarities and differences.

 ### PEBS on Intel Platforms

-The set of additional data has a defined format, which is called the PEBS record.
-When a performance counter is configured for PEBS, the processor saves the contents of the PEBS buffer, which is later stored in memory.
-The record contains the architectural state of the processor, for instance, the state of the general-purpose registers (`EAX`, `EBX`, `ESP`, etc.), instruction pointer register (`EIP`), flags register (`EFLAGS`) and more.
-The content layout of a PEBS record varies across different implementations that support PEBS.
-See [@IntelOptimizationManual, Volume 3B, Chapter 18.6.2.4 Processor Event-Based Sampling (PEBS)] for details of enumerating PEBS record format.
-PEBS Record Format for Intel Skylake CPU is shown in Figure @fig:PEBS_record.
+Similar to Last Branch Record, PEBS is used while profiling the program to capture additional data with every collected sample.
+When a performance counter is configured for PEBS, the processor saves the set of additional data, which has a defined format and is called the PEBS record.
+The format of a PEBS record for Intel Skylake CPU is shown in Figure @fig:PEBS_record.
+The record contains the state of general-purpose registers (`EAX`, `EBX`, `ESP`, etc.), `EventingIP`, `Data Linear Address`, and `Latency value`, which will discuss later.
+The content layout of a PEBS record varies across different microarchitectures, see [@IntelOptimizationManual, Volume 3B, Chapter 20 Performance Monitoring].

 ![PEBS Record Format for 6th Generation, 7th Generation and 8th Generation Intel Core Processor Families. *© Image from [@IntelOptimizationManual, Volume 3B, Chapter 18].*](../../img/pmu-features/PEBS_record.png){#fig:PEBS_record width=90%}

+Since Skylake, the PEBS record has been enhanced to collect XMM registers and LBR records.
+The format has been restructured where fields are grouped into Basic group, Memory group, GPR group, XMM group, and LBR group.
+Performance profiling tools have the option to select data groups of interest and thus reduce the record size in memory and record generation latency.
+By default, the PEBS record will only contain the Basic group.

+One of the notable benefits of using PEBS is lower sampling overhead compared to a regular interrupt-based sampling.
+Recall that when the counter overflows, the CPU generates an interrupt to collect one sample.
+Frequently generating interrupts and having an analysis tool itself capture program state inside the interrupt service routine is very costly since it involves OS interaction.

+On the other hand, PEBS keeps a buffer to temporarily store multiple PEBS records.
+Suppose, we are sampling on load events using PEBS.
+When a performance counter is configured for PEBS, an overflow condition in the counter will not trigger an interrupt, instead it will arm the PEBS mechanism.
+The mechanism will then trap the next load, capture a new record and store it in the dedicated PEBS buffer area.
+The mechanism also takes care of clearing the counter overflow status and reloading the counter with the initial value.
+Only when the dedicated buffer is full, the processor raises an interrupt, and the buffer gets flushed to memory.
+This mechanism lowers the sampling overhead by triggering much fewer interrupts.

-Users can check if PEBS is enabled by executing `dmesg`:
+Linux users can check if PEBS is enabled by executing `dmesg`:

 ```bash
 $ dmesg | grep PEBS
 [    0.061116] Performance Events: PEBS fmt1+, IvyBridge events, 16-deep LBR, full-width counters, Intel PMU driver.
 ```

-Linux `perf` doesn't export the raw PEBS output as it does for LBR.[^5] Instead, it processes PEBS records and extracts only the subset of data depending on a particular need.
+For LBR, Linux perf dumps entire contents of LBR stack with every collected sample.
+So, it is possible to analyze raw LBR dumps collected by Linux perf.
+However, for PEBS, Linux `perf` doesn't export the raw output as it does for LBR.
+Instead, it processes PEBS records and extracts only the subset of data depending on a particular need.
 So, it's not possible to access the collection of raw PEBS records with Linux `perf`.
 However, Linux `perf` provides some PEBS data processed from raw samples, which can be accessed by `perf report -D`.
 To dump raw PEBS records, one can use [`pebs-grabber`](https://github.com/andikleen/pmu-tools/tree/master/pebs-grabber)[^1] tool.

+[TODO]: sort this out:

+[@ComparisonPEBSIBS]

+PEBS has been used to sample a variety of events to capture performance bottlenecks in multithreaded programs.
+In [11], PEBS and PEBS with load latency (PEBS-LL) are used to sample retired instructions and long-latency memory loads to approximate NUMA latency per instruction by dividing the total latency of the sampled loads with the number of instruction samples.
+A work in [36] samples memory loads and stores in each CPU core and has each core monitor effective addresses sampled by other cores using debug registers to detect false sharing.
+Another work in [16] samples loads that miss in L1 data caches to capture cache access patterns and identify cache conflict misses.

 ### IBS on AMD Platforms

+[TODO]:
+Instruction-Based Sampling (IBS) is a AMD64 processor feature that can be used to collect specific metrics related to instruction fetch and instruction execution.
+The processor pipeline of an AMD processor consists of two separate phases: a front-end phase that fetches AMD64 instruction bytes and a back-end phase that executes “ops”.
+As the phases are separate, IBS samples fetches and ops, there are two independent sampling mechanisms.
+Instruction fetch sampling provides information about instruction address translation look-aside buffer (ITLB) and instruction cache behavior.
+Instruction execution sampling provides information about instruction execution behavior by tracking the execution of a single op.

+IBS selects and tags an op to be monitored.
+The address of the parent instruction is saved to the IBS buffer when the op is tagged.
+Microarchitectural events caused by the tagged op are recorded during its execution.
+As the address is preserved, IBS samples attribution to the instructions are precise.

-### XXX on ARM Platforms
+### SPE on ARM Platforms

+Statistical Profiling Extension (SPE)

 There is a number of benefits that the PEBS mechanism brings to performance monitoring, which we will discuss in the next section.